 How does that impact the many adults working in corporate settings?
 It results in less innovation, according to Nixon.
 Nixon added that curiosity is crucial to success in adulthood, especially in the workplace: “Creativity is an engine for innovation ...
 Businesses that utilize inquiry, improvisation, and intuition can innovate more effectively.”
 Karasick contributed some of the methods EisnerAmper uses to stimulate curiosity in its employees; that is, many of his colleagues are enrolled in continuing education courses that encourage curiosity and an ability to apply a skill set in multiple settings.

 In closing, Whitaker reiterated the basis of art-thinking: asking questions and letting the process of asking questions lead to innovative ideas.
-She encouraged attendees to ask themselves what knowledge they hope to glean form the situations they find themselves in and what insights they hope to gain from their experiences.
+She encouraged attendees to ask themselves what knowledge they hope to glean from the situations they find themselves in and what insights they hope to gain from their experiences.
 In their final words, each member of the Salon stressed the importance of creativity in shaping how we interact with and appreciate others, how we strategize and innovate in the workplace, and how we continue to drive innovation in the world around us.